franko/gsl-shell/doc/user-manual/intro.rst

       ln:line_to(d,res*2^d)
    end

 The loop consists of three major parts.
 In the first part we initialize the important variabes with the help of the `short function syntax` and the :func:`iter.ilist` function, which convieniently creates vectors of any size with a value provided by the function.
 In this case `a` and `b` are the lower and the upper boundary for the integration.

 By calling :func:`num.monte_vegas` with the desired unitsphere function, the monte carlo vegas algorithm is being invoked for the first time.
 It returns multiple arguments, namely the result itself, the precision, the number of iterations it took and a continuation function that can be called to recalculate the result with higher precision.

-Depending on the relative precision `sig/res`, we continue to recalculate the integrale with increasing numbers of iterations.
+Depending on the relative precision `sig/res`, we continue to recalculate the integral with increasing numbers of iterations.
 When it is done, we add the dimension and the result to our given path by :func:`~Path.line_to`.

 We can now continue to compare the data with analytical solutions and plot these results.
 First we need to initialize a :func:`graph.plot` object.
-Then we can add the data to the plot with :func:`~Plot.add` and the result of the analytical solution with :func:`~Plot.addline`.
+Then we can add the data to the plot with :func:`~Plot.add` and the result of the analytical solution with :meth:`~Plot.addline`.
 Notice that you can change the appearance of the data points at this moment.
 We are going for markers with size 8.
 At that point, we are using `short functions` again which greatly fascilitates the syntax in this case::

    local p = graph.plot('Volume of a unit n-sphere') p.clip, p.pad = false, true
-   p:addline(graph.fxline(|n| math.pi^(n/2) / sf.gamma(1+n/2), 1, max_dim))
+   p:addline(graph.fxline(|n| pi^(n/2) / sf.gamma(1+n/2), 1, max_dim))
    p:add(ln, "blue", {{'marker', size=8}})
    p.xtitle="n"
    p.ytitle="V"
    p:show()

-Also we are using :func:`sf.gamma` from the special functions section which offers all such functions that you can find in the gsl library.
+Also we are using :func:`sf.gamma` from the special functions section which offers all such functions that you can find in the GSL library.
 After setting the axis-names with :func:`~Plot.xtitle` and :func:`~Plot.ytitle`, we are ready to show the plot with :func:`~Plot.show`:

 .. figure:: vegas.png